xKRU0133/YouTube-Name-Fixer/PRIVACY_POLICY.md

 ## English

-This extension, "YouTube Live Name Display", does not collect, store, or transmit any personal data.
+This extension, "YouTube @handle to Channel Name", does not collect, store, or transmit any personal data.

 The extension temporarily accesses publicly visible information on YouTube pages (such as handle names and channel display names) solely for the purpose of replacing on-screen text.